Decker School of Nursing Undergraduate Student Handbook

 Career and Internship Assistance

-Students are encouraged to utilize the resources made available by the Fleishman Center for Career and Professional Development.
+Students are encouraged to use the resources made available by the Fleishman Center for Career and Professional Development.
 Professional and faculty advisors may also serve as a resource to students with career and internship questions.

 Expenses